 Dr. Joylette Portlock is currently the executive director of Sustainable Pittsburgh and Communitopia.
-Both nonprofits work on sustainability programs and climate change communication respectively.
+The two nonprofits work on sustainability programs and climate change communication respectively.

 Dr. Portlock uses humor to engage and empower the public around climate change.
 During her tenure as Communitopia’s president, the organization has produced many of the twenty-nine short, funny episodes in the Don’t Just Sit There – Do Something! series.
 The series features local organizations, personalities, and issues, and has been viewed over 90,000 times with 10,000 alone coming from Pennsylvania.